All Saints Day, Missions and Development Offering

 The Most Rev. Craig W. Bates,

-The CEC seeks to make a lasting change in developing countries, while helping these in need today.
+The CEC seeks to make a lasting change in developing countries while helping those in need today.

-We provide funds and guidance to help those in need, develop their own profit making micro-businesses.
-The profit from these business will produce more income over time, with more local control.
+We provide funds and guidance to help those in need, develop their own profit-making micro-businesses.
+The profit from these businesses will produce more income over time, with more local control.

 We recognize that there are needs today, so we set aside 20% of all our funds to provide for those who are hurt, hunger, and helpless.
 The local Bishops distribute these funds as they see the need.

-This allows the local bishop meet the need at his local area for those needs he sees.
-Just some of the ways these funds have been used are medical help, medicine, crutches, feeding, support of families with the bread winner jailed, refugee crisis, funerals and other acts of mercy.
+This allows the local bishop to meet the need at his local area for those needs he sees.
+Just some of the ways these funds have been used are medical help, medicine, crutches, feeding, support of families with the breadwinner jailed, the refugee crisis, funerals and other acts of mercy.